Nardin151/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0-alias --> Create a script that creates an alias.Name: ls with Value: rm * 1-hello_you --> Create a script that prints hello user, where user is the current Linux user 2-path --> Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+0-te_global_variableialias --> Create a script that creates an alias.Name: ls with Value: rm * 1-hello_you --> Create a script that prints hello user, where user is the current Linux user 2-path --> Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
 4-global_variables -->Create a script that lists environment variables..
-5-local_variables -->Create a script that lists all local variables and environment variables, and functions 6-create_local_variable -->Create a script that creates a new local variable.1) Name: BEST 2) Value: School
+5-local_variables -->Create a script that lists all local variables and environment variables, and functions 6-create_local_variable -->Create a script that creates a new local variable.1) Name: BEST 2) Value: School 7-create_global_variable -->Create a script that creates a new global variable.1) Name: BEST 2) Value: School